atlanmod/NeoEMF/benchmarks/README.md

 Backends are created in the workspace directory, which is by default `<tmp-dir>/neoemf-benchmarks`.

-__NOTE:__ The creation time is not taked in account in benchmark results, that's why this step is optional.
+__NOTE:__ The creation time is not taken in account in benchmark results, that's why this step is optional.

 ### Running with Maven
 You can also run a pre-configured execution from Maven: